Egypt criticises U.S. aid cuts, Washington says not severing ties

 Raising the risk of more bloodshed, the Brotherhood's political wing, the Freedom and Justice Party, called for a "million-man march" in Cairo on Friday to head towards Tahrir Square, cradle of the demonstrations that overthrew Mubarak.

-On Thursday, one police and four army conscripts were killed in a car bomb attack in the Sinai, security sources said.
+On Thursday, one police and three army conscripts were killed in a car bomb attack in the Sinai, security sources said.

 Brigadier Abdelnasser al-Adheb was quoted as telling state-run website al-Ahram that security forces had arrested "five terrorist elements" who were behind an attack at a state security building in South Sinai earlier this week in which three conscripts were killed.

-The al Qaeda-linked group, Ansar Bayt al-Maqdis, claimed responsibility for that attack in an online statement, whose veracity could not be immediately authenticated.
+Egypt has for decades been among the largest recipients of U.S. military and economic aid because of its 1979 peace treaty with Israel.

-(Additional reporting by Ayman Samir and Hadeel Al Shalchi in Cairo and Lesley Wroughton in Kuala Lumpur; Writing by Yara Bayoumy; Editing by Michael Georgy and David Stamp)
+(Additional reporting by Ayman Samir in Cairo and Lesley Wroughton in Kuala Lumpur; Writing by Yara Bayoumy; Editing by David Stamp)